-On November 1, 2016, Regions Commercial Equipment Finance, L.L.C. ("Regions") issued two taxable bank loans totaling \$26 million (\$13 million each) to Campus Hospitality Services ("CHS") for the purpose of acquiring and renovating the Doubletree Hotel (the "CHS notes").
+On November 1, 2016, Regions Commercial Equipment Finance Loans ("Regions") issued two taxable bank loans totaling \$26 million (\$13 million each) to Campus Hospitality Services ("CHS") for the purpose of acquiring and renovating the Doubletree Hotel (the "CHS notes").
 The first promissory note (Note A) for \$13 million was funded at closing and bears a fixed interest rate of 4.93%.
 The second \$13 million note (Note B) was funded on March 13, 2018 and bears a fixed interest rate of 6.11%.
 The loans are amortized based on a 25-year term and have a 10 year maturity.
 The notes are secured by a mortgage on the property.

 As additional security for payment of the CHS notes, the Foundation entered into a guaranty agreement.
 Under this agreement, the Foundation gave an unconditional guaranty for all obligations to Regions (including the bonds for the 4th Avenue Parking Deck), including the cross-collateralization of these obligations.
-Furthermore, the Foundation is required to maintain a global debt-service coverage ratio of 1.25, a requirement that was met in both the fifteen months ended September 30, 2021 and the year ended June 30, 2020.
+Furthermore, the Foundation is required to maintain a global debt-service coverage ratio of 1.25, a requirement that was met in both the year ended September 30, 2022 and fifteen months ended September 30, 2021.